 Although fishing is allowed in Denver's streams and lakes, we recommend catch and release fishing only.

 DDPHE samples most of the streams and many of the lakes in Denver at least once a year.
 Sampling results are compared to criteria issued by the State of Colorado to determine if it's safe to be in contact with waters in Denver’s streams and lakes.
-DDPHE posts information on the latest water quality results for the following sites on the map below and on our Facebook page.
-The map includes photographs of many of the sampling locations.
+DDPHE posts information on the latest water quality results for the following sites in in Our Water Quality App.

 Historic data from DDPHE’s stream sampling efforts can be found on the Denver Open Data Catalog (search for water quality data).
 Data can also be viewed in DDPHE's Water Quality App.
-Lake data will be added in late 2017.
 Information about water quality in streams throughout the metro Denver area can be found in the South Platte Urban Waters Partnership’s Water Quality Assessment Tool.

 Notice: Regardless of recent sampling results and posted advisories, people should always use caution when recreating in urban surface waters.